shashanka300/UDACITY_RL/p1_Navigation/Readme.md

 # Project 1: Navigation

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, you will train an agent to navigate and collect bananas in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.